Home Made Stuffed Toy - How to Make a Stuffed Monster

 Sew it All Up - Leaving a Small Hole for Stuffing

-You can see from the picture on the right that your creation now looks like a big mess.
+You can see from the picture below that your creation now looks like a big mess.
 Trust me.

 - Sew as you have it, leaving the crotch open so you can turn it right side out later.
 You can leave a surprisingly small hole.
 The monster will be a lumpy mess and a bit of a pain to work with.

 - Make sure that you remove the pins as you go and keep the edges lined up neatly.

 - Turn the toy right side out, easing out the arms, legs, and ears so as not to rip the torso open.